elmin387/elmin387/README.md

 Hi there,

-I am Junior Front-End developer and IT enthusiast.
+I am Junior Software developer and IT enthusiast.

 Please check my projects :)